trca831/finalproject/README.md

 ## Features

-Resource Kits: Sign up to receive free kits with books and lesson plans.
+-Resource Kits: Sign up to receive free kits with books and lesson plans.

-Speaker Requests: Request speakers to educate and advocate for neurodivergent individuals.
+-Speaker Requests: Request speakers to educate and advocate for neurodivergent individuals.

-Donations: In app forms for donations, with no storage of financial data for better security.
+-Donations: In app forms for donations, with no storage of financial data for better security.

-User Roles: Role-based access control for administrators and regular users.
+-User Roles: Role-based access control for administrators and regular users.

-File Management: Active Storage for handling image uploads.
+-File Management: Active Storage for handling image uploads.

-Technologies
+## Technologies
-Backend: Rails API with SQLite3 database.
+-Backend: Rails API with SQLite3 database.

-Frontend: React, styled using Bootstrap.
+-Frontend: React, styled using Bootstrap.

-Authentication: Devise and Devise-JWT for secure token-based authentication.
+-Authentication: Devise and Devise-JWT for secure token-based authentication.

-Authorization: Cancancan for managing user permissions.
+-Authorization: Cancancan for managing user permissions.

-File Uploads: Active Storage for managing file attachments.
+-File Uploads: Active Storage for managing file attachments.

-CORS: Rack CORS for secure frontend-backend communication.
+-CORS: Rack CORS for secure frontend-backend communication.

+## Entity-Relationship Diagram

 ```mermaid